Zequez/logseq-vault/pages/My Work.md

-- I'm a servant to Bright Principles and my Archetypal Lineage
+- I shall be a servant to my Bright Principles and my Archetypal Lineage
 - Possibility Management
 - Web Development
 - Based on Archearchy culture